opentracing/opentracing-python/README.rst

 Scope managers
 ^^^^^^^^^^^^^^

-This project includes a set of ``ScopeManager`` implementations under the ``opentracing.ext.scope_managers`` submodule, which can be imported on demand:
+This project includes a set of ``ScopeManager`` implementations under the ``opentracing.scope_managers`` submodule, which can be imported on demand:

 .. code-block:: python

-   from opentracing.ext.scope_managers import ThreadLocalScopeManager
+   from opentracing.scope_managers import ThreadLocalScopeManager

 There exist implementations for ``thread-local`` (the default), ``gevent``, ``Tornado`` and ``asyncio``:

 .. code-block:: python

-   from opentracing.ext.scope_managers.gevent import GeventScopeManager # requires gevent from opentracing.ext.scope_managers.tornado import TornadoScopeManager # requires Tornado from opentracing.ext.scope_managers.asyncio import AsyncioScopeManager # requires Python 3.4 or newer.
+   from opentracing.scope_managers.gevent import GeventScopeManager # requires gevent from opentracing.scope_managers.tornado import TornadoScopeManager # requires Tornado from opentracing.scope_managers.asyncio import AsyncioScopeManager # requires Python 3.4 or newer.

 Development
 -----------